Mortgage Points Explained (2026) | Should You Buy Points to Lower Your Interest Rate?

 How Mortgage Points Fit Into Investment Strategy

-For real estate investors, buying points can improve long-term cash flow on rental properties.
-However, it’s important to weigh this against other opportunities for that capital.
+For real estate investors, mortgage points can help improve long-term cash flow by reducing monthly payments on rental properties.
+However, it’s important to compare this benefit with other potential uses of your capital, such as investing in additional properties or renovations.

 Final Thoughts

-Mortgage points can be a valuable tool when used strategically.
-The key is understanding your long-term plans and running the numbers to determine if the upfront investment aligns with your financial goals.
+Mortgage points can be a powerful financial tool when used strategically.
+The key is to evaluate your long-term plans, calculate your break-even point, and ensure the upfront cost aligns with your overall financial goals.

 Scroll to Top